 Anticipated barriers include reception by students of more online or hybrid learning, training enough faculty to do online or hybrid IPE teaching to keep and increase a high-level student IPE experience, and the need to overcome usual institutional barriers (dedicated time, who hosts, who teaches, etc) to increase the number of quality sim and clinical IPE experiences.
 Building quality IP experiences in clinical environments will require creativity as students are scattered across several clinic/hospital systems to establish, maintain, and increase these experiences to enhance skills for graduation.
-The previously mentioned point/badging system for IPE learning is anticipated to be implemented soon.
-This will allow tracking of IPE/C activities across all 3 phases of education.
+The previously mentioned point/badging system for IPE learning has been launched.
+This will allow tracking of IPE/C activities across all 3 phases of education and determination of different levels of learning- competent, expert, and mastery.
+We anticipate this will become a badging series when UND adopts a formal and acceptable program